 This module configures lxd with user specified options using lxd init.
 If lxd is not present on the system but lxd configuration is provided, then lxd will be installed.
-If the selected storage backend is zfs, then zfs will be installed if missing.
+If the selected storage backend userspace utility is not installed, it will be installed.
 If network bridge configuration is provided, then lxd-bridge will be configured accordingly.